Sony Alpha a6600 Review:

 - More dynamic range: Captures a larger spectrum of light and dark details (0.8 EV of extra DR) (0.8 EV of extra DR).

-- It has better low-light sensitivity: It needs less light to produce usable images (1.3 stops ISO advantage).
+- It has better low-light sensitivity, requiring less light to produce usable images (1.3 stops ISO advantage).

 - It Improved live-view autofocus: On-sensor phase-detection technology for more reliable autofocus.